aboutcode-org/scancode-toolkit/README.rst

 - prerequisites for installing the software.
 - instructions guiding you to start scanning code.
-- a comprehensive guide to the command line options.
+- a comprehensive guide to the command-line options.
 - tutorials that provide hands-on guidance to ScanCode features.
-- how to expand ScanCode Licenses and Detection Rules with your own data.
+- how to expand ScanCode licenses and detection rules with your own data.
-- how to generate Attribution from a ScanCode scan.
+- how to generate attribution from a ScanCode scan.
 - guidelines for contributing to code development.

 Build and tests status
 ======================

-We run 30,000+ tests on each commit on multiple CIs to ensure a good platform compabitility with multiple versions of Windows, Linux and macOS.
+We run 30,000+ tests on each commit across multiple CIs to ensure good platform compatibility with multiple versions of Windows, Linux, and macOS.

 +------------+--------------+-------------------------+----------------------------+
 | **Azure**  | **RTD Build**| **GitHub actions Docs** | **GitHub actions Release** |